shirleyzhang2/CS330-Project/README.md

 All textual entailment tasks: `eval/textual_entailment.txt`

+Note: task 463, 464, and 534 are removed because they are non-English.

 Read from txt and download tasks to `tasks/` folder: `python utils/download_tasks.py`

 ## Run Tk-Instruct predictions